 - Dive deeper into how a particular idiom originated.
 If you cannot find a story behind it, create your own to understand it better.

 - Continuous revision of idioms and their meanings with different examples will strengthen your proficiency in metaphors and contexts.

-Using idioms for IELTS can be confusing, with consistent practice you start developing an understanding of the metaphors they are based on.
-If you still need help to prepare for IELTS to get a perfect score, Leverage Edu experts can assist you in mastering the required skills for passing with flying colors.
+Using idioms for IELTS can be confusing, but with consistent practice, you start developing an understanding of the metaphors they are based on.
+If you still need help preparing for IELTS to get a perfect score, Leverage Edu experts can assist you in mastering the required skills for passing with flying colours.